matt-d/Blogging-with-N8N/publisher_agent.md

 3. Generate optimized meta title, slug, and description
 4. Create complete HTML document with all SEO elements
 5. Validate HTML structure and meta tag compliance
+6. **Use Ghost Publisher Tool to create post in Ghost CMS**
-6. Generate publication metadata and summary
+7. Generate publication metadata and summary
-7. Deliver publication-ready HTML document
+8. Deliver publication-ready HTML document and Ghost post confirmation
-8. Ensure all SEO and social media elements are properly configured
+9. Ensure all SEO and social media elements are properly configured